-Figure~\ref{fig:acc_drop} shows the node classification accuracy of GAT and GraphSAGE trained on graphs, which are partitioned by the latest edge streaming-based algorithm 2PS-L~\cite{mayer2022out}.
-We observe that the performance is \emph{unsatisfactory} when they are trained on the partitioned graphs \emph{without} having the full neighborhood information.
-By including the full neighbor list of each node, the performance is significantly improved and in fact becomes identical to the performance when they are trained centrally.
-The resulting replication factor, however, can be doubled.
-Therefore, it calls for an effective streaming-based partitioning algorithm for distributed GNN training, which partitions the graph into roughly equal-sized components with a low replication factor, where the full neighborhood information of each node is maintained one place.
+Figure~\ref{fig:acc_drop} shows the node classification accuracy of GAT and GraphSAGE trained on graphs, which are partitioned by the recent edge streaming-based algorithm 2PS-L~\cite{mayer2022out}.
+We observe that the performance is \emph{unsatisfactory} when they are trained on the partitioned subgraphs \emph{without} having the full neighborhood information.
+By including the full neighbor list of each node, the performance becomes almost identical to the one achieved when they are trained centrally.
+However, the resulting replication factor can be doubled.
+Thus, it calls for an effective streaming-based partitioning algorithm for distributed GNN training, which partitions the graph into roughly equal-sized components with a low replication factor while maintaining the full neighbor list of each node in a partition.

-\textbf{Inflexibility of Gradient Averaging for Model Synchronization.} Distributed GNN training systems are generally developed based on data parallelism, where each worker trains the model on its assigned partitioned subgraph with periodic model synchronization, i.e., gradient averaging,\footnote{For gradient averaging~\cite{li13pytorch,sergeev2018horovod}, the model is replicated on each worker.
-Each worker computes the gradient using a mini-batch of training samples.
-The resulting gradients by all workers are then averaged via the `all-reduce' operation and synchronized across the workers.
-The averaged gradient is used to update the weights or parameters of the model replica in each worker.
-This operation is repeated every mini-batch.} over the workers for each mini-batch.
-Thus, it requires the number of mini-batches, i.e., the number of training nodes, to be exactly the same {for all the} workers.
-If there is a mismatch in the number of mini-batches among the workers, the training would halt since in the last few batches, the worker with the least number of mini-batches would have no gradient to share with the other workers while they have their gradients ready and wait for synchronization~\cite{li13pytorch}.
-However, by the graph partitioning algorithms even with different balancing constraints, the number of training nodes in each partition can hardly be the same, as nodes are connected with other nodes, and most partitioning algorithms try to keep the graph connectivity to the extent possible.
+\textbf{Inflexibility of gradient averaging for model synchronization.} Distributed GNN training frameworks are developed mostly based on data parallelism, where each worker trains the model on its assigned partitioned subgraph, and periodic model synchronization, where gradient averaging is done across the workers for \emph{each mini-batch}.
+Thus, they require the number of mini-batches, i.e., the number of training nodes in each subgraph, to be exactly the same for all the workers.
+If there is a mismatch in the numbers of mini-batches among the workers, the training would halt, since in the last few batches, the worker with the least number of mini-batches would have no gradient to share with the other workers for synchronization~\cite{li13pytorch}.
+To resolve this issue, for example, DistDGL~\cite{zheng2020distdgl, zheng2022distributed} proposes to (randomly) move nodes from larger partitions to smaller ones on top of the partitioning results obtained by METIS.
+However, such a reassignment of nodes between partitions is ineffective, as the connectivity of the graph is ignored.